codemosaicbook/CodeMosaicBookCode/Part1/README.md

 ### [Chapter 4: Database Diaries: Chronicles of Structured Memories](./Chapter4/)

 Dive into the world of databases with "Database Diaries."
-This chapter covers basic SQL query syntax, prerequisites for setting up a database, and includes examples of stored procedures and an assignment.
-The folder contains:
+This chapter covers basic SQL query syntax, prerequisites for setting up a database, and includes examples of stored procedures and solution to all the hadson.
-- A README with basic SQL query syntax.
-- `prerequisites.sql` for database setup.
-- Stored procedures examples.
-- An assignment to apply what you've learned.

 ### [Chapter 5: Angular Adventures: Crafting the User's Realm](./Chapter5/)